iceberg vector shape

 70%

-The amount of sealers that primarily use riffles.
+The amount of sealers that primarily use rifles.
 The remaining 30% of sealers use both rifles and hakapiks (or clubs), which also represents a safety tool in order to protect oneself on the ice.

 96%